ivvycode/apidocs/venues/change-booking-status.md

 This is the official regretted reason that will be sent to the booker when the opportunity is regretted.
 Required when convertedStageId is regretted.
 See [Marketplace Stage Reason Type](change-booking-status.mb#marketplace-stage-reason-type).
 {% endapi-method-parameter %}

-{% api-method-parameter name="cancelClosedDate" type="Date" required=false %}
+{% api-method-parameter name="convertedClosedDate" type="Date" required=false %}
-The date when booking was closed.
-Required when booking is being closed (ie. Stage is either won or lost).
+The date when quote (ie. prospective) is being converted to booking (ie. Tentative or Confirmed).
+Required when booking is being closed (ie. Prospective to Tentative or Confirmed and lead stage is either won or lost).
 {% endapi-method-parameter %}

-{% api-method-parameter name="paymentTermId" type="integer" required=false %}
-The id of the payment term to add payment term in booking.
-It will not change anything if booking already have a payment term.
-{% endapi-method-parameter %}
-{% endapi-method-path-parameters %}
-{% endapi-method-request %}

 {% api-method-response %}
 {% api-method-response-example httpCode=200 %}